schoeberl/risc-v-lab/README.md

 - The output files are placed in the `build/simple`, `build/ripes` and `build/riscv-tests` directories
 - Set the `CC` variable to your RISC-V GCC compiler in the [Makefile](Makefile?plain=1#L7)

-### riscv-tests (advanced)
+### The riscv-tests (advanced)

 - the `riscv-tests` are self-tests which check results inside the test code
   - the test terminates with an exit system call
   - if one of the test cases fails, its number is placed in `a0` (1-indexed)
   - the self-testing functionality relies on compare and branch instructions

-### riscv-tests - Execution Traces (advanced)
+### The riscv-tests - Execution Traces (advanced)

 - Each riscv-test program also comes with a `.csv` file containing an execution trace
 - One line contains the following information:
   - `pc;instr_word;assembly;wb_dest;wb_value;mem_addr;mem_wr_data\n`
   - If no write back, load, or store occurs, the corresponding fields are left empty
 - Example: this load instruction sets x14 to 0xF00F by loading a halfword from address 0x80001006
   - `800000f8;60d703;lhu a4, 6(ra);14;f00f;80001006;\n`
 - The execution traces can be used to check the correct execution of the programs step by step, like in a co-simulation
 - Attention has to be given to stalls in your pipeline, since the trace was executed on a single-cycle processor

+## More notes (advanced)
-## Bootloader (advanced)
+### Bootloader (advanced)

 The bootloader is a small program that is loaded into the instruction memory
-* It can load a program into the instruction and data memory
+- It can load a program into the instruction and data memory
-* This avoids resynthesizing the FPGA for each new program
+- This avoids resynthesizing the FPGA for each new program
-* The bootloader can be written in C
+- The bootloader can be written in C
-* It communicates with the host computer via the serial port
+- It communicates with the host computer via the serial port
- * You need a program on the host computer to send the program to the bootloader running on your RISC-V processor
+  - You need a program on the host computer to send the program to the bootloader running on your RISC-V processor

 A simplified version of a bootloader consists of using a state machine to:
- * Receive a program from the host computer via the serial port
+- Receive a program from the host computer via the serial port
- * Write it into the instruction memory
+- Write it into the instruction memory
- * Start the program
+- Start the program

 Here, you can have a Java/Scala program to send the program:
- * Byte by byte
+- Byte by byte
- * Use a magic number to mark the end of the byte stream
+- Use a magic number to mark the end of the byte stream

-## Using elf executables
+### Using elf executables

 - Use the `lib.Executable` class to load an elf file and extract sections and the entry address